 • Ductwork quality and age.

-• How many windows your house has and the style, since large or picture windows can be lower efficiency.
+• How many windows you have and the style, as big or picture windows might be lower efficiency.

 • Insulation quality and thickness.